 Networking through social events, Shabbat dinners, and happy hours.

-Access to exclusive AJC programs and the Global Forum.
+Invitations to exclusive programs and AJC Global Forum.

 An immersive retreat focusing on advocacy, leadership, and community impact.